Naval heraldry: Royal Danish Navy

 Naval heraldry in the Royal Danish Navy can be traced back to the 17th century, when ships had elaborate transom decorations.
 With the introduction of steel ships, the tradition fell out of favour.
 There was a renewed interest in the heraldry in the 1930s.
 However, the outbreak of World War II halted any work.
 Following a visit to Rotterdam in June 1950, Danish sailors expressed wishes to reintroduce heraldry to the Navy's ships for easier recognition and to increase cohesion on the ships.
 Following a number of work-groups to determine design, a standard template was produced on 26 April 1957 and was approved by the King on the 15 June 1957.
 On 15 April 1959, the first 15 ships' badges were approved by the King.
 In 1961, designs for other naval institution badges were approved.

 Royal Canadian Navy

 Ships in the Royal Canadian Navy receive badges, specifically designed for each ship.
 Using a circular design, they are topped with the naval crown and surrounded by a gold rope.
 Three maple leaves at the bottom of the rope circle distinguish Canadian badges from those of other Commonwealth navies.

 During World War II, the number of ships being built and commissioned outstripped the ability of a central authority to design and approve.
 Local authority to the commanding officers of the ships resulted in humorous and risque badges, including some cartoon characters.
 These badges are not considered to be official.

 Currently, all badges are reviewed by the Director of Ceremonial and recommended to the Governor General.

 CFB Esquimalt Naval & Military Museum has an extensive collection of official Canadian naval ship, naval establishments and naval air unit badges 1910-1948.
-Lieutenant-Commander (Ret'd) David J. Freeman heads the Badge Project, capturing photographic or digital images of all the badges worn by HMC ships before 1948, and is in the process of completing a book on this subject.